hood-network/patchcord/docs/admin_api.md

 ### PATCH `/guilds/<guild_id>`

 Update a single guild.

-Dispatches `GUILD_UPDATE` to subscribers of the guild, returns the guild object on success.
+Dispatches `GUILD_UPDATE` to subscribers of the guild.

+Returns a guild object or an unavailable guild object on success.

 | field | type | description |
 | --: | :-- | :-- |